pennsignals/predicttemplate/readme.md

 # TODO
 * Add `cruft check` to CICD in `{{cookiecutter.name}}/.github/workflows`.
 Maybe as part of test.yml?
 Maybe it's own thing?
 * Add `.github/test.yml` to root of this repo and have it run `cookiecutter .` to ensure that the template isn't broken when updates are made.
+See [#3](https://github.com/pennsignals/dsdk_cookie/issues/3)
 * Update `{{cookiecutter.name}}/readme.md` with instructions on how to use `cruft update`.
 * Remove reference to template from `{{cookiecutter.name}}/readme.md` and fix badge urls to use cookiecutter `repo` variable.